How to copy and paste from multiple registers in vim and neovim?

 Apart from these vim specific registers, you can use the system registers for recording text outside of vim.
 There are two system registers:

-• * : This register stores the currently selected item in the system. we generally use Ctrl+Shift+s for pasting the contents of the ‘select’ clipboard to the shell.
+• * : This register is used to store the currently selected item in the system.
+We generally use Ctrl + Shift + s for pasting the contents of the ‘select’ clipboard to the shell.

 How to copy and paste from multiple registers in VIM?